ot4i/ace-demo-pipeline/README.md

   - See also [CP4i README](tekton/os/cp4i/README.md) for CP4i-specific variations, including
     component testing in a CP4i container (as opposed to a build pipeline container) to ensure credentials configurations are working as expected.
-  - Tekton-to-ACEaaS follows a similar pattern, but does not need a runtime container as the runtime is in the cloud.
   - Note that the Tekton pipeline can also create temporary databases for use during pipeline runs; see [temp-db2](tekton/temp-db2/README.md) for more details.
+- Tekton-to-ACEaaS follows a similar pattern (see [tekton/README.md#ace-as-a-service-target](tekton/README.md#ace-as-a-service-target)), but does not need a runtime container as the runtime is in the cloud.
+Credentials are needed for the cloud service.
 - For Jenkins, see the [Jenkins README](demo-infrastructure/README-jenkins.md) for details and instructions on initial setup.
   - Integration node targets require host/port/server information.
-  - Additional steps are
+  - Additional steps are required for ACE-as-a-Service credentials.

-# Left as notes for further updates
-1) Fork this repo and then clone it locally; although cloning it locally straight from the ot4i repo would allow building locally, for the pipeline itself to work some of the files need to be updated.
-The source also needs to be accessible to the IBM Cloud Kubernetes workers, and a public github repo forked from this one is the easiest way to do this.
-Cloning can be achieved with the git command line, or via the ACE v12 toolkit; the ACE v12 product can be downloaded from [the IBM website](https://www.ibm.com/marketing/iwm/iwm/web/pickUrxNew.do?source=swg-wmbfd).
-2) Acquire an IBM Cloud account and create a Kubernetes cluster called "aceCluster", a Docker registry, and a DB2 on Cloud instance.
-More info in [cloud resources description](demo-infrastructure/cloud-resources.md).
-3) Build the pre-req docker images and create the required credentials; see instructions in the [demo-infrastructure](demo-infrastructure) and [tekton/minimal-image-build](tekton/minimal-image-build) directories.
-4) Component testing relies on the same DB2 on Cloud instance as the eventual application image; this is not a best practice, but does keep the demo simpler to get going, and so getting the DB2 instance credentials set up in Kubernetes and/or locally is necessary for the component tests.
-5) Try running the pipeline using the instructions in the [tekton](tekton) directory.
-6) Optionally, enable GitHub actions; this requires a GitHub instance that supports actions (not all Enterprise variants do), and credit enough to run the actions.